jeremiahsnapp/dev-lxc-platform/README.md

 kitchen converge <ec2 or vagrant>
 ```

+## Transferring files to EC2 instance

+The .kitchen.yml EC2 config uses cloud-config user-data to enable root user SSH access using the same key pair used when logging in as the ubuntu user.

+This makes it easy to use tools such as rsync or Filezilla to transfer files from your workstation directly to the root user's home directory.

 ## Web browser access

 Web browser access to containers running inside a dev-lxc-platform instance requires an SSH connection to the dev-lxc-platform instance with DynamicForward enabled.